Teeratask/hello-world/README.md

 # hello-world
 GitHub tutorial.
-Teeratas Kijpornyongpan\n
+Teeratas Kijpornyongpan
-PhD candidate\n
+PhD candidate
-Department of Botany and Plant Pathology\n
+Department of Botany and Plant Pathology
 Purdue University
 # change from the original version by adding my info